orthomatique/gcloud-backup-toolset/Readme.md

 ## Install

+From the npm registry

+    npm install --save gcloud-backup-toolset

 Directly from github

     npm install git+https://git@github.com:reyesr/gcloud-backup-toolset.git

 ## Creating a backup

-This package works by providing a toolset that does most of the work of creating a backup.
+This package works by providing a toolset that does most of the common work involved in the process of creating a backup.
 Here is a template backup file

     var configuration = {
         gCloudProjectId: "your-gcloudId-12345",